aws-samples/sample-oneCx/content/02-Module 1/Agentic Wireline Network Technical Support /Step4 - Run test cases/index.en.md

 6. More functionalities can be added like send an SMS/EMAIL when speed is restored.

-###### Scenario2: Imagine you are a tier-1 broadband provider and you have deployed this agent to help your customers to troubleshoot network problems.
+###### Scenario 2: Imagine you are a tier-1 broadband provider and you have deployed this agent to help your customers to troubleshoot network problems.
 One of your customers is experiencing network outage.
 Let's use this agent to find out the root cause for this customer network outage.
 1. Do a console refresh to load the new chat window page.
 On the right side of the console, under **Test** click the drop down and select **networkfta: Version 1**.
 Now locate the chat window at the bottom.
 Type `hi` and press enter.
 Agent will respond with welcome message and ask to enter `customer ID and secret key` for authentication purpose (read the text in below pictures).

 ![add kb](/static/module2images/t0.png)
 ![add kb](/static/module2images/nfta51.png)

-2. Paste following details in the chat **2000000008 357899** and hit enter.
+2. Paste following details in the chat :code[2000000008 357899]{showCopyAction=true} and hit enter.
 As you notice customer didn't provide the details like which of them is customer ID and secret key.
 It successfully authenticates the customer and then ask could you please tell me your network problem.
-Type `why my network is down` and hit enter (read the text in below picture).
+Type :code[why my network is down]{showCopyAction=true} and hit enter (read the text in below picture).

 ![add kb](/static/module2images/nfta59.png)

 3. The agent provides the explanation that customer's modem is down and this is the reason for network outage.
 Also agent found that customer has not paid the last month bill which leads to speed throttling.
 And then explains even if the modem will be up you will experinece slow speed.
 Then it helps the customer to troubleshoot the modem step by step.
-Type `Yes` in chat window and hit enter.  (read the text in below picture).
+Type `Yes` in chat window and hit enter (read the text in below picture).

 ![add kb](/static/module2images/nfta60.png)

 4. Then it ask the customer to check the power supply and verify the cable connection (read the text in below picture).
-Type `looks fine` and hit enter.
+Type :code[looks fine]{showCopyAction=true} and hit enter.

 ![add kb](/static/module2images/t8.png)

-5. Then it suggests to reboot the modem(read the text in below picture).
+5. Then it suggests to reboot the modem (read the text in below picture).

 ![add kb](/static/module2images/t9.png)

-6. Type `it works now`and hit enter.
+6. Type :code[it works now]{showCopyAction=true} and hit enter.
 7. Now agent educates the customer the network is back online but you will experience slow network.
 And request to make the payment.
 Then ask the customer whether he/she needs help with the payment(read the text in below picture).

 ![add kb](/static/module2images/t10.png)

-8. Type `Yes` and hit enter
+8. Type :code[Yes]{showCopyAction=true} and hit enter
 9. Agent asks the customer which device he/she is using currently
-10. Type `iphone` and hit enter.
+10. Type :code[iphone]{showCopyAction=true} and hit enter.
 It provide the steps how to make the payment using iphone (read the text in below picture).

 ![add kb](/static/module2images/nfta62.png)

-12. Type `paid the bill` and hit enter.
+12. Type :code[paid the bill]{showCopyAction=true} and hit enter.
 Agent educates the customer that it may take upto 1 hour to restore the speed(read the text in below picture).

 ![add kb](/static/module2images/nfta63.png)